Tannaka duality over ring spectra: Spectral algebra

 An $\Einfty$-ring $R$ is said to be \textit{bounded} if $\pi_i(R)=0$ for $i>n$ for some $n$.
 It is said to be \textit{discrete} if it is connective and $0$-truncated.
 We let $\fE^{d}$ denote the full subcategory of $\fE$ spanned by the discrete objects.
 A connective $\Einfty$-ring $R$ is discrete if and only if for all $n>0$ the homotopy group $\pi_{n}R$ is trivial.
 The $\infty$-category $\fE^{d}$ is equivalent to the $\infty$-category $\CMon(\Sp^{d})$ of commutative monoid objects in the $\infty$-category of discrete spectra.

 A convenient way to manipulate algebra in the context of ring spectra is to utilise its model categorical interpretation.
-Let $\bSp$ be endowed with its $\bb{S}$-model structure.
-Then the category $\CMon(\bSp)$ inherits the structure of a simplicial model category again by \textit{loc. cit.} and by Section~\ref{monoidal} there exists an equivalence
+Let $\sS p$ be the model category of symmetric spectra.
+Then the category $\CMon(\sS p)$ inherits the structure of a simplicial model category again by \textit{loc. cit.} and by Section~\ref{monoidal} there exists an equivalence

 of $\infty$-categories.
 Furthermore, by Example~\ref{lmodmodl}, there exists an equivalence

 of $\infty$-categories.

 \begin{lem} Let $R$ be an $\Einfty$-ring.
 The $\infty$-category of modules $\Mod_{R}$ is a stable $\infty$-category. \end{lem}